A lot or a little?

 This horse movie had a lot of potential -- great cast; a director, Mike Newell, who would go on to Harry Potter greatness; and a unique look at a group of people -- the Travelers -- few ever see.
 The story is moving, especially if viewers focus on what the boys are going through together; they have a number of touching scenes.

 Families can talk about coping with loss.
-How do the brothers help each other cope?
+How do the brothers help each other cope in Into the West?
 What finally forces Papa to deal with the loss of his wife?
 What other movies deal with loss in a profound way?

 There are elements of magic in this story.
 What does the horse represent?
 How does it relate to Grandpa's story?